rm511130/Tanzu-Workshop-TKGI/README.md

 dotnet publish -c Release
 ```

-- Create a `Dockerfile` with the following content:
+- Take a look at the contents of `Dockerfile` using the following commands:

 ```
-FROM mcr.microsoft.com/dotnet/core/aspnet:3.1
-COPY bin/Release/netcoreapp3.1/publish/ App/
-WORKDIR /App
-ENTRYPOINT ["dotnet","dotnet.dll"]
+cd ~/dotnet
+cat Dockerfile
 ```

-- Let's build a docker image and run it in your Linux VM:
+- Let's build a Docker image of your `.NET Core Welcome` App, and run it in your Linux VM:

 ```
 docker build -t dotnet-core-welcome -f Dockerfile .